IP & NEMA Ratings Explained

 |13||General-purpose.
 Primarily used to provide protection against dust, spraying of water and noncorrosive coolants.
 Meets oil exclusion and rust resistance design tests.||IP54|

-Protection ratings for all TRU-Vu outdoor and waterproof monitors are shown on their respective data sheets.
+Protection ratings for all TRU-Vu outdoor and waterproof monitors are shown on their respective data sheets or on the product specifications tab.

 With over 540 LCD monitors and touch screens on our site, selecting the ideal monitor or touch screen solution may be a bit overwhelming.
 To help narrow-down the choices, check out our Advanced Search Tool.
 For example, this enables you filter by your own specific search requirements.